Stanisław Wisłocki: Career

 After returning to Poland in 1945, Wisłocki founded the chamber orchestra "Polish Society for the Promotion of Folk Music".
 Two years later he started the Poznan Philharmonic Orchestra, where he was artistic director and conductor for 11 years.
 From 1961 to 1967 he was conductor of the Warsaw Philharmonic Orchestra.

-From 1978-1981 he was director and artistic director of National Symphony Orchestra of Radio and Television in Katowice.
+From 1978 to 1981 he was director and artistic director of National Symphony Orchestra of Radio and Television in Katowice.
 During this period he performed in Europe, the United States, Canada, South America and Japan.
 In the years 1984–1990 he was chairman of the music section of the National Council of Culture, in 1987 vice-chairman of the Music Council of the Ministry of Culture and Art, member of the Music Section of the Council of Higher Artistic Education and chairman of the Council of the Polish Culture Foundation.
 In 1997, he became an honorary member of the Polish Composers' Union.

-At the turn of the 1990s he was appointed Music Director of the National Philharmonic Orchestra of Venezuela.
+At the turn of the 1990s he was appointed music director of the National Philharmonic Orchestra of Venezuela.